Chronic sinusitis occurs when the spaces inside your nose and head (sinuses) are swollen and inflamed for three months or longer, despite treatment.

 This common condition interferes with the way mucus normally drains, and makes your nose stuffy.
 Breathing through your nose may be difficult, and the area around your eyes might feel swollen or tender.

-Chronic sinusitis can be brought on by an infection, by growths in the sinuses (nasal polyps) or swelling of the lining of your sinuses.
+Chronic sinusitis can be brought on by an infection, by growths in the sinuses (nasal polyps) or by swelling of the lining of your sinuses.
 Also called chronic rhinosinusitis, the condition can affect both adults and children.

 Common signs and symptoms of chronic sinusitis include:

 - Thick, discolored discharge from the nose (runny nose)

 - Drainage down the back of the throat (postnasal drainage)

 - Blocked or stuffy (congested) nose causing difficulty breathing through your nose

 - Pain, tenderness and swelling around your eyes, cheeks, nose or forehead

 Other signs and symptoms can include: